copious-world/extra-file-class/README.md

 ## working with the classes

-An application can use either of the two classes foe file operations.
-A third class is available for transfering objects to and from files in particular directories.

 For file operations, there are two classes.
 The developer just needs to keep in mind that one of the classes caches and the other doesn't.
-So, if the application wants things to just go to and from files without keeping things in memory, they application will just use **FileOperations**.
+So, if the application requires things to just go to and from files without keeping things in memory, the application will just use **FileOperations**.
+Otherwise, it will require **FileOperationsCache**.

+An application can use either of the two classes for file operations.
+A third class is available for transfering objects to and from files in particular directories, **DirectoryCache**.

+The fourth class, **PathManager**, was added in the last version.

 Here is an example for **FileOperations**: